Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 Be aware of the common pitfall of identifying with the type you idealize rather than who you are.
 Consider your natural tendencies and daily behaviors.

 By following these steps, you should be on your way to determining your enneagram type.
-Remember, this is a journey of self-discovery, and it may take time to understand your type fully.
+Remember, this is a journey of self-discovery, and it may take time to understand your kind fully.
 Be patient with yourself and the process.

-In the next section, we will delve deeper into each enneagram type, their core emotions, and their associated childhood wounds.
+The following section will delve deeper into each enneagram type, their core emotions, and their associated childhood wounds.

 ## Diving into the childhood wounds of each Enneagram Type